 Screen Size 10.1 Inches

 List of the Best Android Car Stereos

-It is a 7-inch touch screen with 1024 x 600p technology.
+It is a 10.1-inch touchscreen with 1024 x 600p technology.
 The background can be fully customized.
 You connect to it via your smartphone’s hotspot or Bluetooth connection.
-It can also connect it to a review or dash camera and your steering wheel for easier access.
+It can also connect to a review or dash camera and your steering wheel for easier access.

-Conclusion: The Binize Android 9.1 is definitely worth considering if you want a car stereo that does more than the factory installed one.
+Conclusion: The Binize Android 10 is definitely worth considering if you want a car stereo that does more than the factory-installed one.
 However, some people feel that it is an entry-level tablet that could be better.
 Also, you can check out our guide for the best VHS to DVD converters.